 Weinberger, Pollard, and the Question of Guilt

-The story of Pollard finding himself in a position which provided him access to secret documents regarding Israel and her enemies is interesting, and worth revisiting.
-According to Wolf Blitzer’s book, Territory of Lies, which describes two interviews the government allowed him with Pollard in prison, Jonathan was both a proud Jew and an openly, even boastful Zionist.
-So questions immediately arise regarding his hire by the intelligence branch of the US Navy, the branch of the military most identified with antisemitism?
-But the story grows ever more suspect in that, barely two months after his hire Pollard’s immediate superiors, first suspicious then alarmed by his ideas and behavior, recommended he be dismissed.
-In fact he was not only kept on, he was serially promoted, his security clearance repeatedly increased: Pollard found himself in ever more sensitive positions relating to Arab enemies of Israel.
+According to Wolf Blitzer in Territory of Lies, Jonathan Jay Pollard was both a proud Jew and an openly, even boastful Zionist.
+So questions immediately arise regarding his hire by the intelligence branch of the US Navy, the one service of the U.S. military most identified with antisemitism.
+In fact, barely two months after his hire Pollard’s immediate superiors, suspicious then alarmed at his ideas and behavior, recommended he be dismissed.
+He was not.
+In fact several times his ideas and behavior raised concern by co-workers and superiors, was recommended for dismissal.
+Instead he was serially promoted, his security clearance raised, placed in ever more sensitive positions.

 “In late 1983, shortly after the terrorist bombing of a Marine barracks in Beirut, the Navy set up a high-powered Anti-Terrorist Alert Center at Suitland, and in June, 1984, Pollard was assigned to that unit''s Threat Analysis Division.
 He had access there to the most up-to-date intelligence in the American government.”

-By 1984 Pollard was included as a member of the Naval Intelligence team responsible for exchanging intelligence with Israel under the 1983 U.S.-Israel Memorandum of Understanding (MOU).
+By 1984 Jonathan was included as a member of the Naval Intelligence team responsible for exchanging intelligence with Israel under the 1983 U.S.-Israel Memorandum of Understanding (MOU).

-Driving from Mitzpe Ramon to Tel Aviv Rafi Eitan, head of the intelligence unit (Lakam) responsible for recruiting and operating Pollard, described the quality and importance of Pollard’s espionage as even more important than that of Eli Cohen, Israel’s revered and legendary spy hanged in Damascus.
+Driving from Mitzpe Ramon to Tel Aviv Rafi Eitan, head of the intelligence unit (Lakam) that that ran the operation, described Jonathan’s espionage as even more important than that of Eli Cohen, the legendary spy hanged in Damascus.

 Surveillance video frame of Pollard in the act of stealing classified documents,[(Wikipedia).